Arguing About Gods

 June 12, 2021

-I’m reading the book Arguing About Gods by Graham Oppy, one of the most prominent philosophers of religion [1].
-Oppy’s main thesis is that there are no successful arguments for the existence of orthodoxly conceived monotheistic gods, where “orthodoxly conceived monotheistic god” refers to an omnipotent, omniscient, omnibenevolent creator of the world — I’ll take “God” to mean the same thing — and “successful arguments” will be defined later.
+I’ve started reading Arguing About Gods by Graham Oppy [1].
+Oppy’s main thesis is that there are no successful arguments for the existence of orthodoxly conceived monotheistic gods, where “orthodoxly conceived monotheistic god” refers to an omnipotent, omniscient, omnibenevolent creator of the world (I’ll take “God” to mean the same thing).
 The book is organized as follows:

 1. Preliminary Considerations